Is a FAX document HIPAA-Secure?

 - For any new recipient, verify the FAX number with a test send of a facsimile before sending the actual protected health information.

-- Configure your FAX machines to never save copies of received FAXes
+- Configure your FAX machines to never save copies of sent or received FAXes

 - Make sure that PHI FAXes never remain on the FAX machine after receipt, and that they are promptly delivered to the intended recipient.